 Failing to fund a trust.
 If assets remain titled in the decedent's name, THEN probate still applies BECAUSE the trust has no control over untitled property.

 Ignoring beneficiary designations when drafting wills.
-Beneficiary forms often override wills and can move 100,000s if not coordinated.
+Beneficiary forms often override wills and can move $10,000s to $100,000s if not coordinated.

 Hint: Probate assets exclude accounts with beneficiary designations.
 Probate cost = probate assets * 4%.